-For UltraATA/100/66 IDE devices, use an 80-conductor IDE cable.
-The UltraATA/66 cable included in the motherboard package also supports UltraATA/100.
+For UltraDMA/100/66 IDE devices, use an 80-conductor IDE cable.
+The UltraDMA/66 cable included in the motherboard package also supports UltraDMA/100.

-3. RAID ATA/100/66/33 connectors (40-1 pin RAID_IDE1, RAID_IDE2)
+4. RAID ATA/133/100/66/33 connectors (40-1 pin PRI_RAID, SEC_RAID) (on RAID models only)

 These connectors support either RAID 0 or RAID 1 configuration through the onboard RAID controller chip.
 You can use the RAID feature to set up a disk array configuration and to support additional IDE devices.
 You can install a total of four hard disks, two on each connector.
 However, only two can function in a RAID.
-For a high performance RAID 0 or RAID 1 configuration, always use two separate ribbon cables, one for the primary RAID IDE connector and another for the secondary RAID IDE connector.
+For a high performance RAID 0 or RAID 1 configuration, always use two separate ATAIDE ribbon cables, one for the primary RAID IDE connector and another for the secondary RAID IDE connector.